younelan/RetroBrowserGames/Kong/donkeykong.md

 ## 1. Game Description

 A Javascript-based, mobile-first recreation of the classic arcade game, Donkey Kong.
-The player controls Mario (originally Jumpman) who must ascend a construction site to rescue Pauline from the clutches of Donkey Kong.
+The player must ascend a construction site to rescue Damsel from the clutches of Donkey Kong.
 The game is played on a single screen with multiple levels of increasing difficulty.

 ## 2. Core Gameplay Mechanics